imad-101/Merge_JSON-Files/content/how-to-split-json-files.md

 ## 🏁 Final Thoughts

-Whether you're a developer, data engineer, or analyst, learning how to split a JSON file into multiple files can save time and prevent headaches.
+Whether you're a developer, data engineer, or analyst, learning to split a JSON file into multiple files can save time and prevent headaches.
 From automation scripts in Python to fast online tools and robust CLI utilities, you now have the knowledge and tools to handle even the largest JSON datasets with ease.

 👉 Try our free tool: [merge-json-files.com/json-file-splitter](https://merge-json-files.com/json-file-splitter) for fast, no-code splitting.